Denon and Marantz could cease operations in 2025

 New and newer houses have more power outlets than older houses to accommodate modern technology and appliances.
 Modern homes also have higher amperage electrical panels to facilitate this.

 I also don't think passive speakers are going away any time soon.
 A simple solution utilizing the same concept is a multichannel amp(s) with the necessary built in wireless (BT or whatever) capabilities.
-What's cool is there is a lot more placement options.
+What's cool is there are a lot more placement options.

 We need to think outside the box and change our paradigms.